 I’ve had some of my vegan friends reach out telling me that I need to do more vegan recipes on the blog.
 What a wonderful idea!
 This Vegan Quinoa Buddha Bowl is just about as simple as it gets.
 A few things from the fridge drawer with some quinoa cooking and dinner is done.

 This can also be a go to lunch.
-I can be served up with warm quinoa or you can just as easily place in a jar for lunch.
+The bowl is served up with warm quinoa but cold quinoa is fine as well.
 Quinoa is a grain that takes to me like cream of wheat.
-It’s known as a cereal grain from Peru.
+Quinoa is known as a cereal grain that is grown in Peru.
 It’s gluten free which makes it all the more fun to work with in the kitchen.

 - 1 cup quinoa

 - 1 cup shredded carrots

 - 3 spring onions; sliced

 - In a small pot, add in quinoa and water.
 Top with salt and give it a stir.
 Bring to a boil.
 Reduce to a simmer.
 Cook for 15 to 20 minutes until done.

 - Place quinoa in a bowl and top with peppers, avocado, carrots, cabbage, tomatoes, and spring onions.

 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 227Total Fat: 9gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 0mgSodium: 316mgCarbohydrates: 35gFiber: 11gSugar: 11gProtein: 7g